The Leadership Conference on Civil and Human Rights Priorities & Victories

 2011 – The Leadership Conference played a key role in encouraging U.S. Attorney General Eric Holder to champion an effort to have the Fair Sentencing Act, which reduced the sentencing disparity between crack and powder forms of cocaine and eliminated mandatory minimum sentences for simple possession, applied retroactively.
 The U.S. Sentencing Commission adopted retroactivity in July of 2011 and the new policy will affect the sentences of some 12,000 people incarcerated for crack offenses.

 2010 - The Leadership Conference joined with a broad coalition of organizations called Americans for Financial Reform to ensure that the Dodd–Frank Wall Street Reform and Consumer Protection Act, included strong protections for consumers and effective regulation to hold Wall Street accountable.
 The centerpiece of this legislation is the creation of a new Consumer Financial Protection Bureau with broad regulatory powers to protect consumers from predatory lending practices.
 The bureau will include a civil rights office focused exclusively on fighting discriminatory lending.

-2009 – The Leadership Conference led the campaign to confirm Sonia Sotomayor as the nation's first Hispanic American – and only third woman – Supreme Court justice.
+2009 – The Leadership Conference led the campaign to push the U.S. Senate to confirm Sonia Sotomayor as the nation's first Hispanic American – and only third woman – Supreme Court justice.

 2009 – The Leadership Conference also played a key role in the confirmation of Eric Holder, the nation's first African-American U.S. attorney general; Thomas E. Perez, assistant attorney general for the Civil Rights Division at the U.S. Department of Justice; Harold Koh, legal advisor to the U.S. Department of State; and Michael Posner, assistant secretary of state for democracy, human rights, and labor at the State Department.